The Bayes cost in the binary decision problem: Introduction

 \section{Introduction}

-Experimental design and data analysis are common challenges in science, and particular acute in quantum mechanics, due to recurring questions about foundational issues and restrictions on measurements.
-In the literature many different approaches are discussed.
-For example, there is the information theoretic approach, where one maximizes the mutual information, and the minimax approach, where one minimizes the maximum cost of a set of strategies assuming a perfidious opponent.
-Both methods are popular, but this paper will instead use the Bayes procedure to minimize the expected cost, since the existence of a {\it prior} associated with the states to be distinguished is assumed.
+Experimental design and data analysis are common challenges in science, and particular acute in quantum mechanics.
+In the literature different approaches are discussed.
+In the paper the Bayes procedure for state discrimination with the aim to minimise the expected cost is employed, since the existence of a prior associated with the states to be distinguished is assumed.

-Two disparate concepts are combined in the paper: quantum state discrimination and `negative measurements'.
-Quantum state discrimination or more generally called Bayesian hypothesis testing was developed by Helstrom and others \cite{helstrom, holevo, yuen}.
-The particular problem of quantum state discrimination between two possible states with given prior and transition probability was studied in various settings, e.g. for a relatively recent paper on this topic see Brody {\it et al.} \cite{dbbm96}.
-It is generally accepted, but will be challenged in the paper, that the optimal Bayes 0-1 cost in the binary case, is given by the Helstrom bound, which only depends on the prior and the transition probability between the states and can be written in a simple closed form.
-To avoid confusion a cost of zero is assumed in the case of a correct choice, and cost one, if the choice is incorrect.
+Two disparate concepts are combined in the paper: quantum state discrimination and the modification of the quantum potential resulting in a transformation of the wave functions.
+Bayesian hypothesis testing, the particular form of quantum state discrimination discussed here, was developed by Helstrom and others \cite{helstrom, holevo, yuen}.
+For a recent paper on the topic of state discrimination between two possible states with given prior and transition probability see Brody {\it et al.} \cite{dbbm}.
+It is generally accepted, but will be challenged in the paper, that the optimal Bayes cost in the binary case, is given by the Helstrom bound, which only depends on the prior and the transition probability between the states and can be written in a simple closed form.
+The second concept is that wave functions can be modified in a beneficial way, if one inserts an impenetrable barrier corresponding to a potential spike in a simple configuration space, here chosen to be either one or two rings.
+In an earlier paper \cite{bkm2011} these two ideas were applied to a one-dimensional infinite square well.
+The current approach is simpler due to the rotational symmetry of the ring, which is only broken once the barrier is inserted, and the eigenvalue degeneracy of the Hamiltonian.